 Nest even has a dedicated web page that allows you to search for Nest Thermostat discounts that might be available to you.

-For instance, Indiana Michigan Power customers in my region can buy up to two Nest Thermostats for $70 off each.
-Granted, it will need to replace a non-programmable thermostat and be installed before December 14, 2016, but it’s a pretty sweet deal.
+For instance, Indiana Michigan Power customers in my region can buy up to two Nest Thermostats for $100 off each.
+Granted, your HVAC system needs to be electric (instead of gas) and be installed before December 14, 2018, but it’s a pretty sweet deal.

 You can also usually take advantage of other sign-up bonuses from other companies.
 In my area, ADT offers a free Nest Thermostat if you sign up for a security system.